JChua03/Cyclistic/README.md

 ```

 # Share
-Please refer to my [Tableau] for the visualization.
+Please refer to [Tableau] for the visualization.

+# Act